giellalt/lang-sju-x-sydlapsk/README.md

 __NB!!__ Note that the nightly / CI/CD installation packages are not tested for language quality, and might contain regressions and errors.

-This repository contains finite state source files for the 18th century Southern Saami language, for building morphological analysers, proofing tools and dictionaries.
+This repository contains finite state source files for the 18th century Southern Saami language (aka *Old Literary Southern Saami*), for building morphological analysers, proofing tools and dictionaries.
 The data and implementation are licenced under __LICENCE__ licence, also detailed in the